Search the site

 She has given lecture series and invited talks at many other universities in Italy and abroad (Malta, France, Spain, Portugal, Hungary, Sweden, Austria, Algeria, Norway, Greece, Switzerland, where she was also a visiting scholar at the Romanisches Seminar in Zurich).

-She has been an invited speaker at numerous scientific conferences and has organized several international conferences at the University for Foreigners of Perugia (or at other locations as a member of the scientific committee).
+She has been an invited speaker at numerous scientific conferences and has organized several international conferences at the University for Foreigners of Perugia (or at other venues as a member of the scientific committee).

-From 2016 to 2019, she was the representative of the Association for the History of the Italian Language (ASLI) in the Intersocietal Coordination for the History of Linguistic and Semiotic Thought (CISPELS).
+From 2016 to 2019, she was the representative of the Association for the History of the Italian Language (ASLI) in the Inter-Societal Coordination for the History of Linguistic and Semiotic Thought (CISPELS).

 2025/2026